Francessco121/Discore/docs/guides/voice/connections.md

 ```

 This will ensure the connection is closed and release underlying socket resources.

+> [!NOTE]
+> When shards are stopped/disposed, their associated `DiscordVoiceConnection`s are not automatically cleaned up.
+Please make sure you dispose of all active voice connections when attempting to gracefully stop a shard.

 ## Switching Channels
 Once connected, a `DiscordVoiceConnection` can be moved to another voice channel within the same guild by [updating the voice state](xref:Discore.Voice.DiscordVoiceConnection.UpdateVoiceStateAsync*):